-Note: In order to bill a recipient for a non-covered service, the recipient must be informed both verbally and in writing that he/she will be responsible for payment of the services.
+Note: In order to bill a beneficiary for a non-covered service, the beneficiary must be informed both verbally and in writing that he/she will be responsible for payment of the services.

-The provider agreement provisions of MAPIL also grant authority to the Secretary to deny enrollment or revoke enrollment under specific conditions.
+The provider agreement provisions of MAPIL also grant authority to the Secretary to deny or revoke enrollment under specific conditions.